Undergraduate Research Support Program

 Upcoming Events and Deadlines

 Mark your calendar!
-The 2017 UIS Student technology, Arts, & Research Symposium (STARS) is scheduled for April 20th and 21st.
-This year’s STARS includes two new events: a presentation workshop and a field trip to Lake Emiquon (advance registration required)!
+The 2018 UIS Student technology, Arts, & Research Symposium (STARS) is scheduled for April 5th and April 6th.
+This year’s STARS includes two keynote speakers.

-Eleven UIS Students to Present at National Conference on Undergraduate Research
+Eleven UIS Students Presented at the 2017 National Conference on Undergraduate Research

 The Research Society is a student organization that supports the research, scholarly, and creative activities of UIS students.
 The organization is open to both undergraduate and graduate students and they are currently welcoming new members from all disciplines.
 Check out the latest news and events on Facebook and UIS Connection.
 UIS students can join the organization through UIS Connection.